cfcgoncalves/goncalves/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at the University of Manchester studying the role of circadian clock in articular cartilage.
+I am a PhD candidate at the University of Manchester studying circadian rhythms in articular cartilage.
+In particular, I am interested in the interactions between the circadian clock and the extracellular matrix and how these impact cartilage in health and disease.
+My research is funded by a Wellcome Trust PhD studentship.

-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.